 These two body channels, representing Yin and Yang, meet at the upper palate behind the top teeth.

 In Qigong practice it is a traditional practice to rest the tongue lightly against the upper hard palate just behind the teeth.
 This connects the Yin and Yang channels in the body and completes the microcosmic orbit, promoting higher energy flow in the body.
 In turn, the enhanced energy in Du Mai and Ren Mai channels supports all the other channels, and builds optimum health.

 The practice of connecting the Yin and Yang meridians promotes the Breath of Life observed in craniosacral therapy, which is the flow of the cerebro-spinal fluid up and down the midline of the body.
 Cerebrospinal fluid can be likened to a river in the body.
 This deepest vital force is often called the tide.
 The tide is the essence of life.
 The Breath of Life in cerebrospinal fluid stimulates healthy brain function, assists musculoskeletal alignment, promotes freedom of movement in the body, supports all organs, and connects to spirit.

-Dr. William Sutherland, father of Cranial Osteopathy, describes the Breath of Life in this way:
+Dr. William Sutherland, father of Cranial Osteopathy, describes the Breath of Life: